physiii/access-controller/README.md

 cd nfc-lock/code
 make -j16 all
 ```
-Goto https://192.168.4.1 - or you can go to new IP address.
+Goto https://192.168.4.1 - or you can go to new IP address
-upload binary from code/build folder.
+Upload binary from code/build folder
-After binary uploads, you can use `make all lws_flash_ota monitor` to upload code.
+After binary uploads, you can use `make all lws_flash_ota monitor` to upload code

 ### Program Mode
 Program mode makes device ready to be flashed.